KaloyanMarinov525/questionnaire/README.md

 This project uses [TanStack Router](https://tanstack.com/router).
 The initial setup is a file based router.
 Which means that the routes are managed as files in `src/routes`.

+**Available Routes:**

+- `/` - Home page with interview questions by category
+- `/about` - About the collection and how to use the app
+- `/interview-prep` - Interview preparation resources and techniques
+- `/categories/:categoryId` - View questions in a specific category

 ### Adding A Route

 To add a new route to your application just add another a new file in the `./src/routes` directory.